-Dr. Yetunde Folajimi FBCS
+Dr. Yetunde Folajimi

 By leveraging on her international experience and global network, Dr Folajimi uses novel perspectives in Computer Science and Game Artificial Intelligence to solve prevailing challenges among vulnerable groups in Nigeria, especially the youth, women and children.
 Driven by a special passion to give back to the society, what she herself benefited through mentoring, she regularly impacts the new generation of girls and women whom she mentors through events like regular summer camps, hackathons, training programs and mentoring by engaging them in activities that enable them practice and create projects of their own, thereby addressing the low self-confidence which is a critical factor that discourage women and girls from being part of ICT professions.
-In order to realize her goals, Dr Folajimi co-founded the Global Centre for Information Technology Empowerment and Education, a platform through which she coordinates the Nigeria Geek Girls Camp, and Nigeria Girls and Women Hackathon for Social Change and Empowerment and Nigeria Whiz-kids Day Out.
+In order to realize her goals, Dr Folajimi co-founded the Global Centre for Information Technology Empowerment and Education, a platform through which she coordinates the Nigeria Geek Girls Camp, and Nigeria Girls and Women Hackathon for Social Change and Empowerment.
 So far, she has been a source of inspiration to thousands of vulnerable groups, especially youths, girls, women and children annually,